vinaymishra2003/Housing_bangalore_analysis/README.md

 ## Database Design
 SQL scripts used in this project are available in the `sql/` folder:
 - `schema.sql` – Database and table creation
-- `analysis_queries.sql` – Basic SQL queries used for analysis

 ## Power BI Visualizations
 The Power BI dashboard includes: